Travis d'Arnaud Player Props: Braves vs. Twins

-On Monday, Travis d'Arnaud (.595 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:20 PM ET.
+Travis d'Arnaud -- with a slugging percentage of .590 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves versus the Minnesota Twins, with Kenta Maeda on the hill, on June 28 at 12:20 PM ET.

-He had four hits (going 4-for-5 with a home run and an RBI) in his most recent game against the Reds.
+He had a one-hit showing in his most recent game (1-for-3) against the Twins.

 Travis d'Arnaud Game Info & Props vs. the Twins